polysyllabic/chaos/README.md

 that console.
 However, the same setup should generally work for PC games that can be played with a controller.
 Mouse-and-keyboard remapping is not (yet) supported.

-_PC Note:_ If you are trying to use this system for a PC game, note that Steam Input can cause serious issues with lag, especially while starting up the game.
-This is definitely true with _The Last of Us: Part II_ and likely true for other games as well.
-To avoid this problem, disable Steam Input for the relevant PC games.
-From your Steam library, right-click on the game, then select `Properties -> Controller -> Override -> Disable Steam Input`.

 Chaos Unbound is currently in beta status: The engine compiles and runs (mostly) but its functionality is not yet fully tested.
 Consider using Blegas's original version if you want to play TCC with TLOU2 right now.